 Healthcare SEO: 5 tips for writing content that ranks

 Discover how SEO writing will help to improve your digital healthcare marketing.
-Follow our six steps for success.
+Follow our five steps for success.

 Search engine optimization (SEO) can feel like a daunting task.
 To be sure, there's a technical side to SEO that's essential to have in place on your website.